-Still, though, the Minitheuses aren't just aimless enemies spread about the levels; in some levels, you'll find a few flying!
+Minitheuses can be found aimlessly walking along the level's platforms or flying in the air.
 Fortunately, the flying ones are always stationary and can still be defeated by guiding your color-corresponding Yooyu over it.
-Also a positive note, there are no special colors of Minitheus anywhere in the game; nothing so dangerous that it can be defeated only by the Mutant Yooyu, or anything like that.
+There are no special colours of Minitheus anywhere in the game; nothing so dangerous that it can be defeated only by the Mutant Yooyu, or anything like that.

 The end of every level is marked by a huge, wide, empty space followed by a tall, stone pillar.
-Although this pillar may look like a final obstacle (and a difficult one, as it protrudes almost to the top of the screen), it simply marks the end of the level and you are free to fly through it.
-Think of it more as a goal post than anything else.
-Upon passing it, you'll go on to the next level and receive some bonus points.
-One hundred points are awarded for completing the first level, two hundred for the second, and so on.
+Although this pillar may look like a final obstacle, it simply marks the end of the level and you are free to fly through it.
+Think of it like a goal post.

-Next, note that in later levels Red and Blue Minitheuses will general appear in mixed groups.
+In later levels, Red and Blue Minitheuses will generally appear in mixed groups.
 This, of course, makes them much harder to defeat!
 Be sure to keep an eye out for the figs that usually precede these areas, and don't try and weasel into these groups without a Mutant Yooyu.
 Remember, if you're not able to get some of them don't worry about it (even if you're going for a trophy).
 The most important part is keeping your lives, which means sometimes not going for risky dives for a few extra points.

 Too bad there wasn't a fig nearby; I could have gotten them...